PetraOleum/2016-Notes/Physiology and Pharmacology.markdown

 Frank-Sterling law of the Heart
 :   The force of contraction (SV) is directly proportional to the stretch of the cardiac muscle (EDV).
 Always on the test.

+Xenobiotic
+:   A chemical that is not endogenous to an organism.

+Endogenous
+:   Made within.

+Drug
+:   A chemical taken that is intended to modulate the current physiological status quo.

+Ligand
+:   A compound that binds to another molecule, such as a receptor protein.

+Bioavailability
+:   The amount or proportion of drug that becomes available to the body following its administration.

+Pharmacokinetics
+:   What the body does to a drug

+Pharmacodynamics
+:   What a drug does to the body

 ## Footnotes